 - The student must be a degree candidate at Saint Anselm College.

-- The student must formally register for the minor with the chair of the committee no later than the first semester of the junior year.
+- The student must formally register with the director of the minor no later than the first semester of the junior year.

-- The student must meet any pre-requisites required to take individual courses in the minor.
+- The student must meet any prerequisites required to take individual courses.

 - In order to take Exercise Physiology (BI 201 ), the student must have completed one of the following prerequisites: General Biology ( BI 103 - BI 104 ), Human Anatomy & Physiology ( BI 331 - BI 332 ), or General Biology for Non-Majors ( BI 101 or BI 102 ) with an average grade of C (2.0) or better.

 - The student must have a minimum cumulative grade point average of C (2.00) across the five courses required for the minor.
 Three of the five courses must be taken outside of the major.

 Possible courses include those listed below and any additional sports-focused course approved by the director of the minor.
 Sports-related internships are acceptable if taken for course credit and approved by the director prior to the internship.

 - BI 201 - Exercise Physiology ,